 The Education Committee also supports students by providing information and advice.
 This may include referring applicants to appropriate sources of help, including other funds.
 The Education Committee normally assists students towards the completion of their course by offering grants to those students whose expected funding has broken down since starting their course.
-However, they sometimes help students throughout their course if the family is receiving help from PAC.
+However, they can also sometimes help students throughout their course.
 The Education Committee can contribute towards fees, course expenses, dissertation costs, etc.